vuestorefront/storefront-ui/apps/docs/components/blocks/Banners.md

 ## Hero

-Hero acts like a layout for your hero section.
-You can provide main image and any content, as well as background images for mobile and desktop devices.
+The Hero component simplifies the process of creating stunning hero sections for your website.
+With Hero, you have the flexibility to seamlessly integrate a main image and customize your content to suit your needs.
+Additionally, Hero allows adding background images tailored for both mobile and desktop devices.
+To ensure an optimal blend of performance and visual appeal, we recommend adhering to the following image guidelines:

+Desktop Background Images:
+Minimum width: 3840px
+Aspect ratio: 4:1.5
+Example size: 3840px x 1440px

+Mobile Background Images:
+Minimum width: 768px
+Aspect ratio: 3:4
+Example size: 768px x 1024px

 <Showcase showcase-name="Banners/Hero" style="min-height:620px">